EMOS: Embodiment-aware Heterogeneous Multi-robot Operating System with LLM Agents: Appendix: Additional details for Habitat-MAS

-To sample an episode $E = (L, \rmP^0, T, G)$, we carefully select receptacles with specific height or width characteristics to accommodate different types of objects as $L$, contributing to the layout diversity of the episodes.
-The robots' initial position and joint poses $\rmP^0$ are alse carefully initialized to ensure that the robot can complete the assigned tasks including navigation, perception and manipulation based on its capabilities.
-At the same time, the distance between agent initial positions $R_i^0$, $R_j^0$, measured by Euclidean distance $d_{\text{euclidean}}(R_i^0, R_j^0)$, are set to avoid collisions due to being too close to each other.
-By carefully designing goal state $G$ of each task and generating corresponding task descriptions $T$, we ensure that the task description include all objects in the layout, thereby testing MAS comprehensive reasoning and planning capability for the goal state as thoroughly as possible.
+To sample an episode $E = (L, \rmP^0, T, G)$, we carefully select receptacles with specific height or width characteristics to accommodate different types of objects such as $L$, contributing to the layout diversity of the episodes.
+The robots' initial position and joint poses $\rmP^0$ are carefully initialized to ensure that the robot can complete the assigned tasks including navigation, perception and manipulation based on its capabilities.
+At the same time, the distance between the initial positions of the agents $R_i^0$, $R_j^0$, measured by Euclidean distance $d_{\text{euclidean}}(R_i^0, R_j^0)$, are set to avoid collisions because they are too close to each other.
+By carefully designing the goal state $G$ of each task and generating corresponding task descriptions $T$, we ensure that the task description includes all objects in the layout, thereby testing MAS comprehensive reasoning and planning capability for the goal state as thoroughly as possible.
 In mobility and perception task dataset, the length of the navigation path from the robots' initial position to target object is ensured not to be excessively long, which would lead to increased navigation time, nor too short, which could lead to one of the robots completing the navigation task too quickly and entering a prolonged waiting state, resulting in unnecessary token consumption.
-An episode would be trivial if line connecting the robot's starting point and target object forms a straight line and completely coincides with the navigation path, the robot's navigation process appears mundane.
-Therefore, when validating the dataset, we ensure that the ratio of the geodesic distance $d_{\text{geodesic}}(R_i^0, O_j)$ between robot initial position $R_i^0$ and target object position $O_j$ to the Euclidean distance $d_{\text{euclidean}}(R_i^0, O_j)$ between the robot's initial position and the object $P(R_i^0, O_j)$ defined in Equation \ref{eq:ratio} is greater than 1, while also ensuring that it is not excessively large to avoid overly complex navigation path.
+An episode would be trivial if the line connecting the robot's starting point and target object forms a straight line and completely coincides with the navigation path, the robot's navigation process appears mundane.
+Therefore, when validating the dataset, we ensure that the ratio of the geodesic distance $d_{\text{geodesic}}(R_i^0, O_j)$ between the initial position of the robot $R_i^0$ and the position of the target object $O_j$ to the Euclidean distance $d_{\text{euclidean}}(R_i^0, O_j)$ between the initial position of the robot and the object $P(R_i^0, O_j)$ defined in Equation \ref{eq:ratio} is greater than 1, while also ensuring that it is not excessively large to avoid an overly complex navigation path.